miahangelato/ml-custom-dataset/README.md

 - Visualize datasets with Matplotlib or Seaborn
 - Train a basic classifier (e.g., RandomForest or KNN)
 - Test predictions from user input or hardcoded samples
-- (Optional) Wrap it in a Django API endpoint
+- Wrap it in a Django API endpoint
 - Prepare and submit a clear final report

 ---